larsbrinkhoff/imlac-software/README.md

 [Josh Dersch's sImlac emulator](https://github.com/jdersch/sImlac) has support for the PDS-1D and PDS4, as well as most hardware options.
 It will run most software in this collection.

+The `emulator` directory has configuration files for running some of the programs in this collection.